agrigas115/core_identity_score/README.md

 An example decoy from CASP is included: T0762TS008_1_H.pdb With ESM2 previously downloaded, this example runs in 8 seconds.

-If you would like to run a batch of an entire directory of decoys at the same time, we also include a batch version.
+If you would like to run an entire directory of decoys at the same time, we also include a batch version.

 ```